Thuleanx/thuleanx.github.io/_pages/about.markdown

 permalink: /about/
 ---

 Hi.
-I'm An Nguyen / Thuleanx, a gameplay and graphics programmer.
+I'm An Nguyen, a gameplay and graphics programmer.

-I'm currently working at Heavy Iron Studios as a Game Programmer, helping studio clients with gameplay prototyping and performance optimization for PC and Quest.
+I'm currently working at Heavy Iron Studios as a Game Programmer, helping clients with gameplay prototyping and performance optimization for PC and Quest.

 I love turning programming into a tool for creative expression and interactive storytelling.